OhMyGuus/BetterCrewlink-mobile/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 # You MUST use this template or your issue will be deleted.

+**Before reporting a bug, always look at the [FAQ](https://discord.gg/qDqTzvj4SH) in Discord Server that there usually has a solution for your bug**

 **If your problem is with BetterCrewLink on your PC, [click here](https://github.com/OhMyGuus/BetterCrewLink/issues) and make an issue there, if your problem is with BetterCrewLink on your mobile or the web version, ignore that and continue with your bug report**

 # Pre-Flight Checklist